Asian stocks mixed on US-China fears at start of quiet week

-SINGAPORE — Asian markets were mixed Monday amid speculation over next steps in the dispute between the U.S. and China over technology development and trade following meetings in Washington last week.
+SINGAPORE — Asian markets were mixed Monday amid speculation over the next steps in a dispute between the U.S. and China over technology development and trade following meetings in Washington last week.

 Markets in mainland China and Taiwan are closed for the week for Lunar New Year celebrations.
 South Korean markets were closed for a holiday.